CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 Messages that are received by MailerQ via one of the injection mechanisms are converted into JSON format and published to message queues.
-The "rabbitmq-inbox" setting specifies the default queue for these incoming messages, but there other queues that are used as well.
+The "rabbitmq-inbox" setting specifies the default queue for these incoming messages, but other queues are used as well.

 ```
 rabbitmq-inbox:     inbox